Negational Symmetry of Quantum Neural Networks for Binary Pattern Classification: Experiments

 \subsection{Experimental Setting}

-\paragraph{Environment} All experiments were run on a classical computer with Ubuntu 18.04 LTS.
-We simulate the NISQ circuits with \texttt{Cirq}.\footnote{Cirq is the main research tool used by the Google AI Quantum team. \url{https://quantumai.google}} The CPU is an Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Processor E5-2686 v4 $@$ 2.30 GHz with 45 MB cache.
+\paragraph{Environment} All experiments were run on a classical computer with Ubuntu 18.04 LTS.\footnote{The code and pre-trained weights are publicly available at \url{https://github.com/eveningdong/negational_symmetry}.} We simulate the NISQ circuits with \texttt{Cirq}.\footnote{Cirq is the main research tool used by the Google AI Quantum team. \url{https://quantumai.google}} The CPU is an Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Processor E5-2686 v4 $@$ 2.30 GHz with 45 MB cache.
 The GPU is a NVIDIA\textsuperscript{\textregistered} Tesla\textsuperscript{\textregistered} V100 with 16 GB memory.
 The RAM is up to 64 GB.
 Note, while simulators allow us to simulate QNNs on classical computers, this simulation does not scale up to a large number of qubits.
 As the Hilbert space of the input data $\mathbb{C}^{2^N}$ grows exponentially with the increase of $N$, the classical computers easily reach their memory limit to simulate the quantum process.

-\paragraph{Hyperparameters} We use the same set of hyperparameters for the training of DNNs and CNNs.
+\paragraph{Hyperparameters} We use the same set of hyperparameters for the training of classical NNs.
 We use Adam \cite{kingma2015adam}, a gradient-based stochastic optimization method , with $\beta_1 =0.9$, $\beta_2=0.999$, and $\epsilon=10^{-7}$.
 The batch size is 32.
 The constant learning rate is $10^{-4}$.
 We train all models to converge.